OPEN-NEXT/wp2.2_dev/README.md

 2. `requested_data`: An array of strings representing the types of repository metrics desired for each repository.
 Currently, the following are implemented for Wikifactory projects:
    1. `files_info`: The numbers and proportions of mechanical and electronic computer-assisted design (CAD), image, data, document, and other file types in the repository.
+   2. `files_editability`: Basic information about how "editable" the CAD files are in this repository.
-   2. `license`: The license for the repository.
+   3. `license`: The license for the repository.
-   3. `tags`: Aggregated tags for the repository and any associated with the maintainers of that repsitory.
+   4. `tags`: Aggregated tags for the repository and any associated with the maintainers of that repsitory.
-   4. `commits_level`: The hash identifier (contribution `id` for Wikifactory projects) and timestamp of each commit to the repository.
+   5. `commits_level`: The hash identifier (contribution `id` for Wikifactory projects) and timestamp of each commit to the repository.
 This can be used to graph the commit activity level in a frontend visualisation.
-   5. `issues_level`: Similar to `commits_level`, but for all issues in the repository.
+   6. `issues_level`: Similar to `commits_level`, but for all issues in the repository.

 The following is an example request that could be sent to the API for three Wikifactory projects: